Human Relations Code of Conduct

 The clerkship review is a constructive process that aims to stimulate productive discussion among clerkship directors, faculty, staff, students, and leadership in order to support the highest quality educational experience.
 The review covers multiple aspects of the clerkship: organization, clinical and didactic teaching, patient care, the learning environment, and the clerkship director’s analysis and outlook.
 The process also identifies methods of curriculum delivery that are particularly effective, which can then be provided to other clerkship directors for continuous clerkship improvement.

 The committee is chaired by the director of clerkships and administered by the manager of clerkships.
-There are five appointed members: two clinical faculty, one basic science faculty, one curriculum support librarian, and one clerkship administrator/coordinator; and six to ten elected students (one or two per class; must include at least one M.D./Ph.D. student).
-Other members are one clerkship director/associate director; one representative from the Teaching and Learning Center, one Physician Associate Program faculty; and one medical curriculum administrator.
+The committee is chaired by the director of clerkships and administered by the manager of clerkships.
+There are six appointed members: two faculty, one Teaching and Learning Center representative, one medical curriculum administrator, one Physician Associate Program faculty, and one curriculum support librarian; and fifteen elected members: one clerkship director/associate director, one clerkship administrator/coordinator, two clinical faculty, one basic science faculty, and ten medical students (two per class; must include at least one M.D./Ph.D. student).
 The committee meets once a month or more frequently as needed.

 Elective Review Committee